 Fragrances were introduced in with 2000 with Bruno Banani Man, followed the next year by Bruno Banani Woman.

 Subsequent launches include Time to Play Man & Time to Play Woman (2002), Woman Scent From Hell & Scent From Heaven for men (2003), Pure Man (2005), Pure Woman (2007), Magic Man (2008), Magic Woman (2009), Made for Men (2009), Made for Women (2011), Dangerous Man (2011), Dangerous Woman (2013), Absolute Man (2014).

 Italian fashion brand established in 1973; the early designs were by Gianni Versace.
 The Byblos Blu line is geared towards younger consumers.

-Website: Mark Buxton
+By Mark Buxton